Hacker0x01/docs.hackerone.com/docs/hackers/code-of-conduct.md

 ---
-title: "Code of Conduct"
+title: "Misconduct"
-path: "/hackers/code-of-conduct.html"
+path: "/hackers/misconduct.html"
-id: "hackers/code-of-conduct"
+id: "hackers/misconduct"
 ---

 As HackerOne is a place for collaboration and mutual respect between programs and hackers, there are behaviors that we don't tolerate.
 You can read the full [Code of Conduct](https://www.hackerone.com/policies/code-of-conduct).
 The following are examples of intolerable behaviors that can result in full platform bans: